Shady7557/CoDUO-FoV-Changer/README.md

 # CoDUO-FoV-Changer
-A field of view changer for Call of Duty 1 and United Offensive.
+A Field of View (FoV) changer for Call of Duty and Call of Duty: United Offensive.

-Useful for playing in 16:9 resolutions in a game that only natively supports 4:3.
-This prevents your screen from being zoomed in, when playing in Widescreen.
+Useful for playing in widescreen resolutions in a game that only natively supports 4:3 aspect ratios.
+This allows you to set your FoV manually, to prevent your screen from being overly zoomed in when playing in widescreen.
+It also works as an FoV changer even if you want to keep the 4:3 resolution.

 Official Download Link: https://github.com/Shady7557/CoDUO-FoV-Changer/releases